 In August 2020, the FASB issued ASU No. 2020-06, Accounting for Convertible Instruments and Contracts in an Entity's Own Equity (Subtopic 470-20: Debt with Conversion and Other Options and Subtopic 815-40: Derivatives and Hedging - Contracts in Entity's Own Equity).
 The new guidance simplifies accounting for convertible instruments by removing major separation models, removes certain settlement conditions that are required for equity contracts to qualify for the derivative scope exception, and it also simplifies the diluted earnings per share calculation in certain areas.
 The amendment is effective for the Company for fiscal years beginning after December 15, 2023.
-The Company does not expect this to have a material impact since there are no material convertible instruments at this time.
+The Company is currently evaluating the impact of the adoption of this standard on its consolidated financial statements.

-NOTE 2 - NET INCOME/(LOSS) PER COMMON SHARE
+NOTE 2 - NET LOSS PER COMMON SHARE

-Basic net income/(loss) per common share is computed by dividing net income/(loss) by the weighted-average number of common shares outstanding during the period utilizing the two-class method.
-Preferred Stock Shareholders participate equally with Common Stock Shareholders in earnings, but do not participate in losses, and are excluded from the basic net income/(loss) calculation.
-Diluted net income/(loss) per share is computed by giving effect to all potential dilutive common shares, including outstanding options, warrants and convertible preferred stock.
-More specifically, at March 31, 2023 and March 31, 2022, stock options, warrants and, if converted, preferred stock totaling approximately 8,680,000 and 12,999,000 common shares, respectively, were excluded from the computation of diluted net income/(loss) per share as their effect would have been anti-dilutive.
+Basic net loss per common share is computed by dividing net loss by the weighted-average number of common shares outstanding during the period utilizing the two-class method.
+Preferred Stock Shareholders participate equally with Common Stock Shareholders in earnings, but do not participate in losses, and are excluded from the basic net loss calculation.
+Diluted net loss per share is computed by giving effect to all potential dilutive common shares, including outstanding options, warrants and convertible preferred stock.
+More specifically, as of June 30, 2023 and 2022, stock options, warrants, convertible common shares related to the Conversion Right as defined in the CVR Agreement and, if converted, preferred stock totaling approximately 19,942,000 and 11,809,000 common shares, respectively, were excluded from the computation of diluted net loss per share as their effect would have been anti-dilutive.